myselfcodr/soni-blissful-events/README.md

 ## 📝 Project Overview

-Soni Blissful Events is a professional-grade Sports Club Management System built to modernize and simplify how sports clubs operate.
-From member registration to court bookings, announcements to payments—Soni Blissful Events provides a fully digitized ecosystem for managing day-to-day club activities with ease and efficiency.
+Soni Blissful Events is a professional Management System built to modernize and simplify how clubs operate.
+From member registration to bookings, announcements to payments—Soni Blissful Events provides a fully digitized ecosystem for managing day-to-day club activities with ease and efficiency.

 ---

 ## 🎯 Target Audience

-- Sports club admins and managers
+- Events Club admins and managers
-- Enthusiasts seeking court/session bookings
+- Enthusiasts seeking events/session bookings
-- Club members tracking their events and payments
+- Events manager tracking their events and payments
 - New users looking to register or explore sports facilities

 ---

 ## ❓ Problem We Solved

-Traditional sports clubs often rely on manual systems—spreadsheets, paper registrations, in-person payments, and no centralized member management.
+Traditional Events often rely on manual systems—spreadsheets, paper registrations, in-person payments, and no centralized member management.
 These create friction, mismanagement, and poor user experience.

 **Soni Blissful Events solves this by offering:**